Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Golden Knights Advanced Stats

-- In the past 10 games, the Golden Knights have scored 1.7 more goals per game than their season average.
+- In their past 10 games, the Golden Knights are putting up 1.7 more goals per game than their season-long average.

-- The Golden Knights' 3.3 average goals per game add up to 267 total, which makes them the 14th-ranked scoring team in the NHL.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.